Melanie Pearson: Casting

 Actress Lucinda Cowden joined the cast of Neighbours as Melanie for seven episodes in 1987.
 She returned for six episodes the following year.
 Cowden left to star in daytime soap opera The Power, The Passion, but when the show was cancelled Cowden decided to call the Neighbours producer about a return.
-Coincidentally, the actress called on the same day Annie Jones (who played Jane Harris) had decided not to renew her contract and she was invited to re-join the cast as a regular cast member.
+Coincidentally, the actress called on the same day Annie Jones (who portrays Jane Harris) had decided not to renew her contract and Cowden was invited to re-join the cast as a regular cast member.